RichardSunnyMeng/CEUSegNet/Readme.md

 |375 * 375 (origin)   | 68.51±0.41 | 108.51 | 9.281 |

 ## Acknowledgement
 Our code is based on [Pytorch-UNet](https://github.com/milesial/Pytorch-UNet).
+Thanks!